EmirKrs/StoryNest/README.md

 # 📱 StoryNest

 ## 🎯 Purpose
 This project was developed to provide parents and children with free access to various stories.
 I created it to improve my UI design and animation skills.
+Additionally, the application includes an i18n library that offers two language options: English and Turkish.

 ---